KiwanoEngine/Kiwano/README.md

 It's still under heavy developing.
 I write it and use it to developy my own tiny games.

-You can move to [Kiwano Demos](https://github.com/kiwanogame/KiwanoDemos) repository to see how to use Kiwano implement simple games.
+You can move to [Kiwano Demos](https://github.com/kiwanogame/KiwanoDemos) repository to see how to use Kiwano to implement simple games.

 More docs and examples will be added later.

+## Features
+* Scene management
+* Transitions between scenes
+* Actions behaviours
+* Buttons and menus
+* Texture atlas support
+* Audio support
+* Custom data storage
+* Direct2D based

 ## Install